aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_dji_psdk/index.rst.txt

 Aerostack2 Common Interface
 ---------------------------

 For more details about platform control modes and sensors, see :ref:`Aerostack2 Aerial Platform Concepts <as2_concepts_aerial_platform>`.

-.. _aerial_platform_dji_matrice_psdk_as2_common_interface_control_modes:

 Control Modes
 =============

-These are supported control modes:

-.. list-table:: Control Modes DJI PSDK Platform
+.. list-table:: Supported Control Modes for DJI PSDK Platform
    :widths: 50 50 50
    :header-rows: 1